 As I said earlier, the Affiliate Institute teaches people how to start an affiliate marketing business.

-Once you sign up and pass through the process of freebies, you’ll have to enrol and pay for the first level membership.
+Once you sign up and pass through the process of freebies, you’ll have to enroll and pay for the first-level membership.

-And once that part is completed, you’ll get access to the Affiliate Insititute affiliate training centre.
+And once that part is completed, you’ll get access to the Affiliate Insititute affiliate training center.

 The training inside is pretty raw, and you can learn about affiliate marketing, funnels, content writing, social media marketing, traffic, and more.